Crossing Numbers and Stress of Random Graphs: Rectilinear Crossing Number of an RGG

 \section{Rectilinear Crossing Number of an RGG}

 Let $\cL$ be the set of all two-dimensional linear planes and $L \in \cL$ be a random plane chosen according to a (uniform) Haar probability measure on $\cL$.
 The drawing $G_L:= G|_L$ is the projection of $G$ onto $L$.
-Let $[u,v]$ denote the segment between vertex points $u,v\in V$ if their distance is at most $\delta_t$ and $\emptyset$ otherwise.
+Let $[u,v]$ denote the segment between vertex points $u,v\in V$.
+If their distance has to be at most $\delta_t$, this condition is explicitly given by an indicator function or the domain of the integral.
 The rectilinear crossing number of $G_L$ is a U-statistic of order~$4$: